lensapp/lens/docs/extensions/guides/ipc.md

 This is accomplished by returning a `Promise<T>` which needs to be `await`-ed.

 This is a unidirectional form of communication.
-Only `LensRendererExtension` can initiate this kind of request, and only `LensMainExtension` and respond this this kind of request.
+Only `LensRendererExtension` can initiate this kind of request, and only `LensMainExtension` can and respond this this kind of request.

 ## Registering IPC Handlers and Listeners